 China-based Internet Companies.
-Chinese internet portals such as Sohu and Tencent offer a broad range of online services, including search service.
-Sohu has its own search engine, "Sogou", and Tencent also has its own search engine, "SOSO".
-These portals have widely recognized brand names in China and some have greater financial resources than we do.
-We compete with these portals primarily for user traffic and online advertising.
+Chinese internet companies such as Sohu and Tencent offer a broad range of online services, including search service.
+Tencent has merged its search engine "SOSO" related business with Sohu's search engine "Sogou" as part of Tencent's investment in Sogou in 2013.
+These companies have widely recognized brand names in China and significant financial resources.
+We compete with these portals primarily for user traffic and online marketing.
 We also compete with B2B service providers such as Alibaba, which also offers search services on its websites.
-In addition, Qihoo 360, a company operating an internet platform and primarily providing security products, launched its search services in 2012 and is competing with us on internet search.
+In addition, Qihoo 360, a company operating an internet platform and primarily providing security products, launched its search services in 2012 and competes with us on internet search.